inoryy/reaver/README.md

 it is highly recommended to use a custom built TensorFlow instead.
 If building from source is not an option for you, then [this repository](https://github.com/inoryy/tensorflow-optimized-wheels) might be useful - it contains newest `TensorFlow` releases built for newest CUDA / CuDNN versions, which often come with performance boosts even for older GPUs.

+### Windows

+Please see the [wiki](https://github.com/inoryy/reaver-pysc2/wiki/Windows) page for detailed instructions on setting up Reaver on Windows.

+However, if possible please consider using `Linux OS` instead - due to performance and stability considerations.
+If you would like to see your agent perform with full graphics enabled you can save a replay of the agent on Linux and open it on Windows.
+This is how the video recording listed below was made.

 ## Quick Start